gschmutz/stream-processing-workshop/07f-static-data-ingestion/README.md

 So far we have ingested the truck data from MQTT to Kafka.

-In this part of the workshop we will ingest information about the drivers into another Kafka topic which we will later use to enrich our iot data stream using ksqlDB.
+In this part of the workshop we will ingest information about the drivers into another Kafka topic which we will later use to enrich our IoT data stream using ksqlDB.

 ![Alt Image Text](./images/ingesting-static-data-with-ksql-overview.png "Schema Registry UI")